anakic/querystorm-docs/New docs/The App class.md

 ### Automation via COM

-As mentioned before, the `App` class in the entry point of the appliction.
+As mentioned before, the `App` class is the entry point of the appliction.
 In its constructor, we can request a `WorkbookAccessor` instance which will give us access to the workbook that contains the application.

-We can use the workbook (COM object) to read and write cell values, subscribe to events, refresh graphs and pivot tables etc.
+We can use the workbook object to read and write cell values, subscribe to events, refresh graphs and pivot tables etc.

 For example, the following application will pop up a messagebox each time the current cell changes: